Editorial

 This is problematic for cities such as New York, where swarms of daily commuters, prior to Covid, spent untold dollars in the city on train tickets, subway fares, cab fare, breakfast, lunch, dinner, coffee and drinks (not to mention a haircut or a few birthday cards or a last-minute Christmas gift here and there).
 Recently elected NYC mayor Eric Adams met with 100 CEOs last month to seek their help in bringing commuters, and even NYC residents, back to the office.
 The mayor described it thusly:

 “That accountant from a bank that sits in an office, it’s not only him.
 It feeds our financial ecosystem.
 He goes to the cleaners to get his suits cleaned.
 He goes to the restaurant.
-He brings in a business traveler, which is 70% of our hotel occupancy.
+He brings in a business traveler, which is 70 percent of our hotel occupancy.
 He buys a hot dog on our streets…”

 It’s a tug of war, with many organizations unsure as to how to proceed.
 In January 2021 approximately 4.3 million Americans left their jobs, many of them looking for companies willing to let them work remotely.
 And many recruiters and human resources professionals believe some of the best talent they can find will only take jobs if the offers include a promise of remote or hybrid work – 73 percent of employers believe remote work will change the competitive landscape for attracting and retaining talent.
 What this means for many larger enterprises and small-to-medium-sized businesses (SMBs) is finding a way to make your phone system a dispersed tool that connects all of your team members, customers and vendors, no matter where they are, to recreate your company as an “everywhere enterprise.”